“What’s going on with the nursing home?” I asked Jakob.

 “Sorry,” he said, rubbing a hand over his face.

-Note to self: don’t try to wake Jakob Larson out of a dead sleep again.
-I should have known better than to do that to a combat vet, but with only six hours of sleep, my brain was still sluggish.
+Note to self: don’t try to wake Jakob Larson out of a dead sleep ever again.
+I should have known better than to do that to a combat vet, but with only six hours of sleep myself, my brain was still sluggish.

 Now that the threat of violence had passed, I pulled my hands away from him and struggled upright.
 My leg was stiff, but last night made it well worth it.